unizgfer-lamor/rt-dataset/README.md

 # The Rimac Technology Dataset Resources

 ## How to download the dataset
 The dataset contains three laps of driving on two different racetracks: Grobnik and NAVAK.
-It contains images from the left and right camera of the stereo pair denoted by the `left` and `right` keywords in the links for download.
+It contains images from the left and right camera of the stereo pair denoted by the `left` and `right` keywords in the download links provided <a rel="here" href="https://unizgfer-lamor.github.io/rt-dataset/"></a> .

 ## Dataset calibration